davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v005 predicts temperature for new data based on existing RF model, modified to use most similar city

 ### Expansions week of 18-AUG-2025
-* OpenMeteoEDA_202306_v005 predicts city for new data based on existing RF model
+* OpenMeteoEDA_202306_v005 runs random forest to predict city based on numeric and factorial variables